apache/apex-core/docs/README.md

 Deployment is done in two steps.
 First all documentation is statically generatd into HTML files and then it is deployed to the apex website.
 For more details on how conversion to HTML works see [MkDocs documentation](http://www.mkdocs.org/).

-1. Go to release branch of the repository and execute the following command to build the docs:
+1. Go to release branch of the repository and execute the following command to build the docs.  **Note**: Until [mkdocs #859](https://github.com/mkdocs/mkdocs/issues/859) is resolved and available for download, use mkdocs built against [master](https://github.com/mkdocs/mkdocs).

 ```bash
 # set project version